1. I never have tried a wig before, how can I start?

-(1) Take off your wig every night to give your natural hair some fresh air, especially in hot and humid summer days.
+(1) Take off your wig every night to give your natural hair some fresh air, especially on hot and humid summer days.

-(3) And make sure your natural hair is totally dry before putting on your wig, or you will feel itchy when you need to wear the wig all day long.
+(3) And make sure that your natural hair is totally dry before putting on your wig, or you will feel itchy while wearing the wig all day long.

 3. How long will a human hair lace wig last?

-For the wig itself, it can last 6 months to a year with proper care and store.
+The wig itself can last 6 months to a year with proper care and storage.

-Actually, some people buy wigs once a month or two months, they prefer to change hairstyles often, while others prefer to buy wigs about once or twice a year, and they buy new wigs when the old ones are no longer in good condition, for these people should pay more attention to how to care your wigs.
+Actually, some people buy wigs once a month or every two months because they prefer to change hairstyles often.
+Meanwhile, others prefer to buy wigs about once or twice a year, and they only buy new wigs when the old ones are no longer in good condition.
+These people should pay more attention to how to care for your wigs.

-To help the wig last longer, here we have 10 tips for how to wash, care and store human hair wigs.
+To help the wig last longer, here are 10 tips for how to wash, care for, and store human hair wigs.

 And pay more attention to the common mistakes that could ruin a lace wig.

 4. What is a lace front wig?
 What is the difference between a lace front wig and a full lace wig？

 Lace front wigs have a lace mesh at the front of the wig cap to give it a more natural and subtle look.
 These types of wigs can be worn in multiple styles, including keeping the hair away from the face, because if applied properly, the hairline is almost invisible and the scalp can be seen through the mesh.